 By Jody McCutcheon

 Yoga is different things to different people.
-For some, it’s a stress reliever; for others it’s a means of honing mental focus and muscle strength (including the body’s most important muscle, the heart).
+For some, it’s a stress reliever.
+For others it’s a means of honing mental focus and muscle strength (including the body’s most important muscle, the heart).
 Yoga helps improve flexibility and endurance, lowers blood pressure, creates antidepressant chemicals to balance your mood, counters aging and even enhances one’s sex life.
 It’s undeniable that yoga is a health booster for many reasons.

 Ironically, though, for an activity that physicians recommend to patients who require rehabilitation from sports and other injuries, yoga may in fact cause significant harm to your joints, bones and potentially more.
 So what are the potential dangers of yoga postures?

-First Hints of Danger
+First Hints Of Danger

-Statistics support the notion of risks from modern yoga: as practitioners increase in number, so do the injuries.
-Yoga isn’t regulated, so there are no reliable statistics, but a recent study suggests yoga-related Emergency Department visits have increased significantly since 2001, especially among people 65 and older.
+Statistics support the notion of risks from modern yoga.
+As practitioners increase in number, so do the injuries.
+Yoga isn’t regulated, so there are no reliable statistics.
+But a recent study suggests yoga-related Emergency Department visits have increased significantly since 2001, especially among people 65 and older.

 Even yoga instructors are beginning to agree.
 Glenn Black, a teacher for four decades, counts celebrities and yoga gurus among his many clients.
 Black believes many commonly taught yoga poses can do great damage to people, as they twist our bodies into unnatural positions.
 He should know, as many of his clients are rehabbing from previous yoga injuries, as is he himself.

-Types of Injuries
+Types Of Injuries

 The potential for yoga-induced stroke has been known since at least 1972, when an article on the subject by W. Ritchie Russell was published in The British Medical Journal.
 But whether the cause of the stroke is properly attributed is another matter.
-Due to a lag between precipitating factors and the onset of symptoms–you may have done the yoga last evening and experienced stroke symptoms this morning—linking cause and effect may not be so simple.
+Due to a lag between precipitating factors and the onset of symptoms (you may have done the yoga last evening and experienced stroke symptoms this morning), linking cause and effect may not be so simple.

 The main factor for stroke is hyperextension of the neck.
 Normal backward neck extension is about 75 degrees, sideways about 45 degrees and forward about 40 degrees.
-Yet even intermediate yoga practitioners rotate their necks as much as 90 degrees.
-Severe neck hyperextension, as in cobra pose and the aforementioned plow pose, can occlude blood flow in the vertebral arteries, thus depriving the brain of blood.
+Yet even intermediate yoga practitioners rotate their necks as much as 90 degrees!
+Severe neck hyperextension, as in cobra pose and the aforementioned plow pose, can occlude blood flow in the vertebral arteries, depriving the brain of blood.

 Hip Injuries, Especially in Women

 Another body area yoga can hurt is the hip.
 Generally, males tend to suffer more overall yoga injuries than women, but female yoga practitioners may suffer more hip injuries.
 This is due to a flexibility that allows for extreme range-of-motion bending.
 The resulting wear and tear around the hips can lead to severe pain and hip damage.

-It’s not so much that yoga is dangerous—although the risk for serious injury clearly exists, as with neck hyperextension—but simply that we’re overdoing it, especially with poses that rely on extreme ranges of motion.
-We push too hard to achieve a position, stretching and twisting and bending far beyond what our bodies are capable of enduring, over and over.
+It’s not so much that there are loads of simple dangers of yoga postures.
+However, the risk for serious injury clearly exists.
+Mainly when we’re overdoing it.
+That’s especially true with poses that rely on extreme ranges of motion.
+We may push too hard to achieve a position, stretching and twisting and bending far beyond what our bodies are capable of enduring, over and over.

 Listen to Your Body

-The bottom line?
+The bottom line on the dangers of yoga postures?
 If a pose or movement hurts, it’s probably something to avoid altogether.
 Yoga can be your friend when you use it as a health strategy, not see it as a challenge.